How to Write a Character-Driven Plot in 4 Steps

 E. L. Doctorow, in his famous quote, suggests that you must know a little bit about your story to get going, but you don’t have to know everything.
 Give your characters some room to breathe, to speak, to grow and change on their own times.
 Let them live in your story.
 This will keep you surprised and motivated to keep going, which in turn will happen to your reader too.

 After discerning your character’s desires and the possible consequences for succeeding or failing to reach their goal, pick a path to begin writing towards.
-Consider how your character evolves over the course of the story – How did they get from here to there? – and use those answers to fill in the blanks from beginning to end.
+Consider how your character evolves over the course of the story—How did they get from here to there?—and use those answers to fill in the blanks from beginning to end.
 Consider how the external events force the character to confront internal conflicts.
 Pay attention to causality, and how an event must cause the character to react in a certain way.

 Please remember though, this is supposed to be rough.
 This is supposed to be an outline.
 Don’t be afraid to stray from it if something else feels more organic.
 This is a starting point, your headlights per se.
 Let your character's desires be the driver.

 The biggest thing that you want to retain when writing is your character's desires.
 You're throwing conflict in their way to prohibit them from reaching them, but their wants and needs are what's truly keeping the story going.
 Writer's Block happens because plot stops.
 And plot stops because desires stop.
 When faced with writer's block, go back to your character's desires.
+Infuse character with your plot for a strong, amazing story.